dangmai/prettier-plugin-apex/README.md

 ## Status

-`prettier-apex` is actively being worked on, and definitely not ready to be run on production code.
+This project is actively being worked on, and definitely not ready to be run on production code.

 * Priority right now is to support all AST elements from compiler.